yehia67/documentation/blueprints/0.1/tangle-data-storage/architecture.md

 ## Prerequisites

-To test, edit, and deploy this application, you need some level of programming knowledge in JavaScript, React, and NodeJS.
+To test, edit, and deploy this application, you need programming knowledge in JavaScript, React, and NodeJS.

 ## API